-- 11. For details on completing the mapping fields, see Organization and Team Mapping. - 12.
-Click Save when done. - 13.
+- 15. The SAML Service Provider Extra Configuration Data field is equivalent to the SOCIAL\AUTH\SAML\SP\EXTRA in the API.
+Refer to the python-saml library documentation to learn about the valid service provider extra (SP\EXTRA) parameters. - 16.
+The SAML IDP to EXTRA\DATA Attribute Mapping field is equivalent to the SOCIAL\AUTH\SAML\EXTRA\DATA in the API.
+See Python's SAML Advanced Settings documentation for more information. - 17.
+Click Save when done. - 18.
 To verify that the authentication was configured correctly, load the auto-generated URL found in the SAML Service Provider Metadata URL into a browser.
 It should output XML output, otherwise, it is not configured correctly.